King Newbuchadnezzar II’s Hanging Gardens of Babylon from the 6th century BC looked natural, but they were man-made – just like our Broads.

 Not until Queen Victoria’s time did it become the magnet which has attracted millions of people to enjoy its distinctive character, its visual beauty, wildlife and tranquillity.

-And now it is Man who is sustaining the Broads and protecting the future of this unique corner of England.
+And now it is Man who is sustaining the Broads and protecting the future of this unique corner of England, not least the restoration of peatland, as shown in these photos from Horsey and Barton Marshes.